hashicorp/vagrant/website/source/docs/disks/configuration.html.md

 * `file` (string) - Optional argument that defines a path on disk pointing to the location of a disk file that already exists.
 * `name` (string) - Required option to give the disk a name.
-This name will be used as a filename when creating the disk.
+This name will be used as the filename when creating the disk.
 * `primary` (boolean) - Optional argument that configures a given disk to be the "primary" disk to manage on the guest.
 There can only be one `primary` disk per guest.
 Defaults to `false` if not specified.